Counselling Psychologists in India

 What kinds of issues are usually addressed in counselling?

-In the context of counselling psychologists in India, issues often intersect with cultural and social factors such as family expectations, societal pressure around career or marriage, intergenerational conflicts, or navigating individual needs within collectivist systems.
+In the context of counselling in India, issues often stem from and overlap with cultural and social factors.
+This includes family expectations, societal pressure around career or marriage, intergenerational conflicts, or navigating individual needs within collectivist systems.
+In general, counselling is not reserved only for crises.
+It is equally valuable for self-exploration, personal growth, and improving emotional awareness and relationships.

 Help me find a Therapist